AV Production Lessons: 5 Lessons My Mentors Taught Me

 Client goals, venue requirements, and event programs can change rapidly, and I learned from my mentors early on that in this industry you’ve got to move fast.
 TST’s smaller size and lack of multiple layers of command allow us to make fast decisions and remain flexible.
 For example, our people are empowered to make decisions and solve problems on show site.

 We stay in the loop from long before each show starts to make it easier to anticipate and avoid problems – and take worry off our clients’ plates.
 Our right-sized team covers all video, audio, lighting, and staging needs, providing ample diversification and expertise in each discipline.

 As my GES mentors taught me, it’s my job to preempt client risks and help them circumvent potential problems.
 It’s my job – and the job of everyone at TST – to understand our clients’ “must haves” and hot buttons, engage in open dialogue, and execute consistently.
 Our clients expect nothing less.

-Lesson 5: Treat Your Customers Like Gold
+Lesson 5: Treat Your Clients Like Gold